nightroman/FarNet.FSharp.Charting/README.md

 The new method is slightly more verbose but it has some advantages:

-- It is modeless by default.
-The original is modal, always.
+- It is modeless by default, the original is always modal.
 - It works well in Far Manager, unlike the original.
-- It adds handy features using extra parameters.
+- It provides handy features via parameters.
-- It may be used in MTA threads.
+- It may be called from MTA threads.

-Note that the original `Chart.Show` partially works in FarNet.
+The original `Chart.Show` is still available and partially works in FarNet.
 It shows charts.
-So you may use it for easier prototyping.
 But some features may not work, for example context menu commands "copy to clipboard", "save as", etc.

 ## "Loop" and "Live" charts

-There are two ways of showing charts with dynamic content: new loop charts and the original live charts.
+There are two ways of showing charts with dynamic content: new loop charts and original live charts.

 Loop charts are very easy, just specify the required timer interval as the parameter `loop`: